 Openness for me is also something I value deeply and personally.
 Open is about being creative in teaching and assessment, and striving for open helps educators and organisations become more inclusive in their approaches.
-Student fees are invested in locked-down technology solutions that are often inaccessible beyond the course.
+Student fees are invested in locked-down technology solutions that are often inaccessible beyond courses.
 It is like buying a pair of shoes and then not being able to walk out of the shop in them.
-David Kernohan and myself presented a “cost of not going open” workshop at the Cardiff OER15 conference which showed the financial benefits of universities sharing teaching materials, and more recently I’ve started to look at textbook costs and student views on using traditional texts and increasingly available openly licensed versions free for them to download, or cheap to print.
+David Kernohan and myself presented a “cost of not going open” workshop at the Cardiff OER15 conference which showed the financial benefits of universities sharing teaching materials, and more recently I’ve started to look at textbook costs and student views on their extortionately priced books that they are required to purchase as part of their studies.

 Open education projects

 At Nottingham University School of Nursing an abundance of learning objects were shared to support students and provide flexible study whilst out on placement.
 I produced a number of Flash animations in 2004, and it is great to see they are still used today and usable via the web.
 The extensive range of materials cover and are a “must have” for any health and life science faculty: